 The verb menu contains every verb you need to play the game.
-The game will recognize other verbs as well, but you will have to type them in.
-The first page of the verb menu will always include a verb that will solve the puzzle.
-The remainder of the verbs are listed alphabetically.
+There are other verbs you can use, but you have to type them in.
+The most commonly used verbs are grouped at the top of the list.
+The rest are in alphabetical order.